Endoscopy at The Billington Centre

 Your specialist doctor will either arrange your appointment for you directly with the Billington Centre or will give you a booking form to take to our Centre to organise the appointment yourself.

 If you need to attend the Billington Centre in person to make your appointment, the Office is open 7.30am - 4.00pm daily for bookings (closed on weekends, Public Holidays and one Friday a month).
 You must bring along your RFA/booking form from your specialist.

-The Billington Centre will then send you your appointment letter in the post.
+The Billington Centre will then send you your appointment either by post or email.
 If you provide your mobile phone number you will receive a SMS reminder a week before your appointment.